NiklasRosenstein/docker-remote/docs/tutorial_03.md

-# Tutorial 3: A simple node web app
+# Tutorial 3: A simple Node web app

 In this tutorial, we will show the process of creating a simple Node web application and composing with `docker-remote compose`.
 Make sure that you